TrevorDArcyEvans/Genetic-Cars/README.md

 </details>

 ## Car
-This is currently modelled as a 20x20 pixel sprite.
+* currently modelled as a 20x20 pixel sprite
+* collision detection only uses (point) position and does not take size into account

 ## Track